Powered by Partnership

 At the National Subsea Centre, we pride ourselves on fostering innovation through impactful collaboration, driven by our strong partnerships with Robert Gordon University (RGU) and the Net Zero Technology Centre (NZTC).
 Our collective efforts harness academic research expertise and cutting-edge industrial knowledge to deliver pioneering solutions for the energy transition.

-Robert Gordon University
+Robert Gordon University (RGU)

-Net Zero Technology Centre
+Net Zero Technology Centre (NZTC)

-Breaking down conventional thinking to develop and deploy innovation at speed.
+NZTC is committed to breaking down conventional thinking to develop and deploy innovation at speed.